The Ultimate Guide: ACC for dummies.

 When you first boot the game, there are a couple of things you need to do before you are able to drive.
 A lot of these will be trial and error based, and you need to find whatever suit you best.

-Controls: the controls too would need a bit of fine-tuning.
+The controls too would need a bit of fine-tuning.
 Ideally, you put the gain as high as you can control.
 This makes it easier to spot when your car goes sliding.
 Minimum force at 0%, dynamic dampening at 100% (unless you have a budget wheel), and road effects at 0%.
-Frequency should be at 333Hz for mid to high-end wheels.
-And, make sure you map the buttons the way you want it.
-It’s important to map “Cycle HUD MFD Up” to an easily accessible button on the wheel, since it allows you to change the Multi-Functional Display (MFD) and through that allows you to make changes to the car and/or pit-strategy during races.
+The frequency should be at 333Hz for mid to high-end wheels.
+And, make sure you map the buttons the way you want them.

 3. Achieving the ratings

-Before your online racing career can start, you need to work on your ratings (read all about the ratings here).
+Before your online racing career can start, you need to work on your ratings.
 Ratings are Kunos’ way to measure driver level, and allows server owners to throw up thresholds to keep certain (low) levels from entering.
 The big hurdles are track- and safety rating.

-Safety rating (SA): Safety rating is the other big hurdle.
+The safety rating is the other big hurdle.
 Before you can train your safety rating, you need to achieve a minimal value for both consistency (CN) and car control (CC) by putting in clean, consistent laps.
-Safety rating on the other hand, is gained by driving closely against other drivers.
+Safety rating, on the other hand, is gained by driving closely against other drivers.
 You need to get within 0.7 seconds of a car (and stay within 1.2 seconds) to get ‘Trust’-points.
 Hit the other car, and you gain penalty ‘OBWP’-points.
 The more KM you drive closely to others, the higher your SA will become.
-You also get bonus Trust for finishing races.
-The best way to gain SA when you have none is to do 20-30 minute quick races against the AI.
-Put the skill of the AI on a similar level to your own so you can stick behind them closely and don’t crash into them.
-Note: just because you have enough SA to get into a server with a 30 SA threshold, doesn’t mean you should enter it.
-It is better to boost your SA further (preferably to at least 60) to skip the trench.

 4. Getting the setup